-Here’s a news article about two newer studies that actually looked at the real endpoints, stroke and heart disease, rather than associated factors like blood pressure.
+Here’s a news article about two newer studies that looked at the real endpoints, stroke and heart disease, rather than associated factors like blood pressure.

-One involved 185,000 people, the other 450,000 people, all of whom were followed for about 16 years, assessing their eating and lifestyle habits, and tracking their rates of cardiovascular and other diseases.
+One involved 185,000 people, the other 450,000 people, all of whom were followed for about 16 years, assessing their eating and lifestyle habits, and tracking their rates of cardiovascular health and other diseases.

 “But experts warn that the two studies, both published in the Annals of Internal Medicine, do not show that drinking coffee was behind the overall lower risk, pointing out that it could be that coffee drinkers are healthier in various ways or that those who are unwell drink less coffee.
 In addition, levels of coffee drinking were self-reported.”

 This description is a great example of solid health reporting from the headline on down.